slemarchand/liferay-gogo-scripts/README.md

 # liferay-gogo-scripts

+"Liferay Gogo Scripts" is a set of scripts to perform various administration tasks from the command line using Gogo Shell.

 ## Getting Started

 To start, just install the usual commands `telnet` and `expect` then drop script files into a directory on your `$PATH`.